 How to create a diversified portfolio for high – net – worth investment?

-- Allocate across different asset classes like stocks, bonds, and real estate.
+- Split your investment portfolio across different kinds of assets.
+Common examples are stocks, bonds, and real estate.

 How to implement estate planning for high – net – worth individuals?